 Graders are podiatric physicians.
 Each abstract is reviewed and graded by at least three graders, and the final grade is determined by averaging the graders’ ratings.

-Grades are influenced by: significance of the study, content and clarity, specific number of cases or specimen studies, clinical or research data to support the study’s conclusions, minimum follow-up of one year per patient for results describing reconstructive procedures, and new or modified techniques as they relate to diagnosis, surgery, complications, or other phases of podiatric medical and surgical problems.
+Grades are influenced by: significance of the study; content and clarity; specific number of cases or specimen studies; clinical or research data to support the study’s conclusions; minimum follow-up of one year per patient for results describing surgical procedures; and new or modified techniques as they relate to diagnosis, surgery, complications, or other phases of podiatric medical and surgical problems.

-If an abstract is selected for poster presentation, the primary and corresponding author will be notified.
+If an abstract is selected for poster presentation, the primary and corresponding author will be notified by email.
 The poster will be displayed for the entire meeting (three days).

 APMA does not provide travel reimbursement, honorarium, or per diem for poster abstract presenters.
-Complimentary registration will be provided to only one author presenting the poster abstract at The National.
+All APMA member students, residents, and fellow authors receive complimentary meeting registration.

 The six categories of awards are as follows:

-*The Outstanding APHA POD Section Student Poster Abstract category recognizes one poster abstract on public health or disparities.
-The primary author on the public health abstract must be a podiatric medical student and that student must be a member of APHA POD Section as well as a member of APMA.
+*The Outstanding APHA Foot and Ankle Health Section Poster Abstract category recognizes one poster abstract on public health or disparities.
+The primary author on the public health abstract must be a member of APHA Foot and Ankle Health Section as well as a member of APMA.
 Only one winner will be selected to receive $250 and the Arthur E. Helfand, DPM, award.

-The APMA Board of Trustees, abstract judges, chair of the Annual Meeting Committee, or employees/independent contractors of APMA are ineligible to participate in the APMA Abstract Competition; with the caveat that residents supervised by the above-referenced parties may participate, but the above-referenced parties may not receive any monetary award.
+The APMA Board of Trustees, abstract judges, chair of the Education Committee, or employees/independent contractors of APMA are ineligible to participate in the APMA Abstract Competition; with the caveat that residents supervised by the above-referenced parties may participate, but the above-referenced parties may not receive any monetary award.

-Check out the winners from the 2017 Abstracts Competition in Nashville.
+Check out the winners from the 2022 Abstracts Competition.